pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 ## Scalar Multiplication

 Vectors can be stretched and squished by any factor.
 This is called **scalar multiplication**.
-If we want to double the length of a vector, we simply multiply all its elements by $2$.
+If we want to double the length of a vector, we multiply all its elements by $2$.

 <figure style="width: 900px">
 	<img src="/media/linear algebra/vector scaling.png" alt="Scalar Multiplication">